Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/AzureRM.DataLakeStore.md

 # AzureRM.DataLakeStore Module
 ## Description
 The topics in this section document the Azure PowerShell cmdlets for Azure Data Lake Store in the Azure Resource Manager (ARM) framework.
 The cmdlets exist in the Microsoft.Azure.Commands.DataLakeStore namespace.
+These cmdlets work only with Azure Data Lake Storage Gen1 accounts.

 ## AzureRM.DataLakeStore Cmdlets
 ### [Add-AzureRmDataLakeStoreFirewallRule](Add-AzureRmDataLakeStoreFirewallRule.md)